 So, in all these situations, the guest did the obvious thing – they went somewhere else.

 Even if they loved the last massage or facial they got at your spa, that doesn’t mean they’re going to immediately become forever loyal.
 Loyalty takes a lot more than just good service.
 And one thing that facilitates loyalty is convenience.
-People don’t want to wait around, or be inconvenienced in any way.
-Make life easy for them – by making your services easy to book – and you will reap the benefits.

 You didn’t stay in touch